-• Teachers/staff may not be alone with a child/children in an area which cannot be seen or observed by other faculty members or adults.
-Employees of contracted service providers and volunteers who work at the high schools should not be alone with a high school student in a non-public space or inside a room with a closed door.
+- Teachers/staff may not be alone with a student (or minor) in an area which cannot be seen or observed by other faculty members or adults.
+Employees of contracted service providers and volunteers who work at the high schools may not be alone with a high school student in a non-public space or inside a room with a closed door that does not have a window.
 Coaches and other athletic staff should likewise not be alone with a student, especially when engaging in otherwise permitted physical contact such as when teaching a skill.
-It is expected that Ma'ayanot teachers will meet with their students for educational purposes outside of classroom time and that some of those meetings will involve one-on-one meeting.
-Any such private meeting with a student should, whenever possible, occur with the door open.
-If the circumstances require the door to be closed because additional privacy is needed, the meeting should be in a room with a window in the door which should remain uncovered and the door to the room should remain unlocked.
+Coaches or coaching staff may not be present when students or athletes are changing. - It is expected that Ma'ayanot teachers will meet with their students for educational purposes outside of classroom time and that some of those meetings will involve one-on-one meetings.
+Any such private meeting with a student should, whenever possible, occur during school hours, in a public area, and with the door open.
+If the circumstances require the door to be closed because additional privacy is needed, the meeting must be in a room with visibility, such as a window which must remain uncovered, and the door to the room must remain unlocked. - Classroom and Office doors with windows, to permit visibility, must remain unobstructed at all times.
+Following an emergency drill, all window shades must be raised back up. - Physical force may never be used other than to safeguard against immediate physical danger. - There must never be unwelcome physical contact, such as patting, pinching, punching, pushing and physical assault or inappropriate touching.
+Faculty / staff must not have extended affectionate physical contact with a student.
+Any such contact should be limited to a supportive, congratulatory, or quick hug, arm squeeze, or pat on the back.
+Patting of the buttocks with a hand even in an athletic context is prohibited. - Teachers/staff must refrain from any communication that ridicules, insults, belittles or denigrates students publicly or privately or from attempts to control or manipulate students through psychological means.

-- Doors equipped with windows to permit external viewing of the classroom must remain unobstructed at all times.
-Following an emergency drill, all window shades must be raised back up. - Physical force may never be used other than to safeguard against immediate physical danger. - There must never be unwelcome physical contact, such as patting, pinching, punching, pushing and physical assault or inappropriate touching. - Teachers/staff must refrain from denigrating students publicly or privately or from attempts to control or manipulate students through psychological means. - Teachers/staff may never forbid students to share any conversations or information with parents or administration, nor instruct students to "keep secrets" from their parents. - Teachers/staff shall not distribute or display demeaning, suggestive or pornographic material. - There can be no indirect or explicit invitations to engage in inappropriate or suggestive activities which may or may not include a promise of reward for complying or a threat of reprisal for not complying.
+- Teachers/staff must assure that any communication with students doesn't inappropriately assert their power to reward or punish students even when enforcing the stated rules and policies of the school. - Teachers/staff may never forbid students to share any conversations or information with parents or administration, nor instruct students to "keep secrets" from their parents. - Teachers/staff shall not distribute or display inappropriately sexually explicit or pornographic material. - There can be no indirect or explicit invitations to engage in inappropriate or suggestive activities which may or may not include a promise of reward for complying or a threat of reprisal for not complying.

-In addition to the prohibited behavior described above Ma'ayanot employees, volunteers, and employees of contracted service providers:
+In addition to the prohibited behavior described above Ma'ayanot employees, volunteers, and employees of contracted service providers are expected to adhere to the following guidelines: